simonhmartin/genomics_general/README.md

 `python phymlWindows.py -h` Will print a full list of command arguments.

 #### Notes
-* Obvuously, you need to have Phyml (or RAxML) installed on your machine.
+* You need to have Phyml (or RAxML) installed on your machine.
 You can direct the script to the location of the executable.
 I recommend using an unthreaded version, since each window tree will run very quickly.

 * The window can be defined based on genomic coordinates (`--windType coord`) or the number of sites (`--windType sites`).
 Windows will not cross contig/scaffold boundaries.